CAHLR/goal-based-recommendation/README.md

 ### 2. Prerequisite Course Inference:

-Use the trained grade prediction model to infer prerequisite courses for a given course, and evaluate the model on a (synthetic) prerequisite course list:
+Use the trained grade prediction model to infer prerequisite courses for a given course, and evaluate the model on the official (synthetic) prerequisite course list (*synthetic_data\_samples/synthetic\_prereqs\_pairs.csv*):

 |  prerequisite course  | target course |
 |:-----------:|:---------------------:|